Marcelino2004/SC4053-Blockchain-Technologies/README.md

 ```

 The frontend will run on http://localhost:3000.
 Copy and paste this in the web browser to see and interact with the frontend.

+## Possible Improvements
+- Introduce other order types like batch processing orders and conditional orders
+- Add other coins to the swap pool
+- Optimize the solidity code for minimal gas fees

+## Common Issue
+- Sometimes when loading the browser for the first time, it may be blank and has to be refreshed in order for the frontend to show.